inspire-eu-validation/view-service/iso-19128/at26-getcapabilities-contact-position.md

 * Send a getCapabilities request to the service endpoint.
 Into the response:

-  * Check if there is a [ContactPosition](#ContactPosition) node within the [ContactInformation](#ContactInformation) section.
+  * Check that there is a [ContactPosition](#ContactPosition) node within the [ContactInformation](#ContactInformation) section.
 If it does,

-    * Check if it has one of the following values: resourceProvider, custodian, owner, user, distributor, originator, pointOfContact, principalInvestigator, processor, publisher, author.
+    * Check that it has one of the following values: resourceProvider, custodian, owner, user, distributor, originator, pointOfContact, principalInvestigator, processor, publisher, author.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.1.14, Requirement 26